-No President since world war two have done worse than Joe Biden.
+No President since world war two has done worse than Joe Biden.

 According to recent polls, Joe Biden has dropped over 21 points since June in his approval ratings.
 The worst ever by any US president.

-Speaking on Watters World over at Fox, Kellyane Conway, former adviser to former President Donald Trump said Voters see the President as a product of Washington establishment with 47 years experience in his belt, yet doing terribly.
+Watters World over at Fox, Kellyann Conway, a former adviser to former President Donald Trump said Voters see the President as a product of Washington’s establishment with 47 years experience in his belt, yet doing terribly.